'Terrible deeds': German ex-nurse convicted of murdering 85 | CBC News

 Believed to be worst serial killer in modern German history, Niels Hoegel sentenced to life in prison

-A former nurse who liked to put patients into cardiac arrest because he enjoyed the feeling of being able to resuscitate them was convicted Thursday of 85 counts of murder, making him what is believed to be the worst serial killer in modern German history.
+A former nurse who put patients into cardiac arrest because he enjoyed being able to resuscitate them was convicted Thursday of 85 counts of murder, making him what is believed to be the worst serial killer in modern German history.

-Oldenburg court judge Sebastian Buehrmann sentenced 42-year-old Niels Hoegel to life in prison and noted the "particular seriousness of the crimes" in his verdict.
+Oldenburg court Judge Sebastian Buehrmann sentenced 42-year-old Niels Hoegel to life in prison and noted the "particular seriousness of the crimes."

 Hoegel worked at a hospital in the northwestern city of Oldenburg between 1999 and 2002 and another hospital in nearby Delmenhorst from 2003 to 2005, and the killings took place between 2000 and 2005, Germany's dpa news agency reported.
 Hoegel's victims ranged in age between 34 and 96.